Mirantis/kostyor/doc/source/cli.rst

 * upgrade-status <cluster_id>

-  * Return the status of a running upgrade - should return how many nodes have been upgraded, other in-depth data
+  * Returns the status of a running upgrade - should return how many nodes have been upgraded, other in-depth data

   ::